-Step 2: Go to edit VM settings and add a new Hard drive.
-Then click Next.

-Step 3: Leave the recommended SCSI HDD option and then click Next

-Step 4: Make sure you have selected the option "Create a new Virtual disk."
+- Step 2: Go to edit VM settings and add a new Hard drive.
+Then click Next. - Step 3: Leave the recommended SCSI HDD option and then click Next - Step 4: Make sure you have selected the option "Create a new Virtual disk." - Step 5: Set your desirable HDD Size; example 200GB.

-Step 6: Make sure you have set the option "Store Virtual disk as a single file" and then click Next

-Step 7: Optional: Specify the location of where your new HDD will be stored, then click Finish.

-Step 8: Boot your EVE VM, HDD size will be expanded automatically.
+- Step 7: Optional: Specify the location of where your new HDD will be stored, then click Finish. - Step 8: Boot your EVE VM, HDD size will be expanded automatically.
 To verify, use the command to verify HDD utilization referenced in section 15.1.5